 For instance, if your project will cost over $10,000 (including parts and labour) and involves more than one type of work (e.g. not just plastering), you need to use a registered building practitioner for the work and you will need to enter into a major domestic building contract.
 If the contract price is over $16,000, your builder will need to provide domestic building insurance in most cases.

-Explore this section of the website to find out all the essential information about the building and renovating process, such as:
+Explore this section to find out all the essential information about the building and renovating process: